MohammedHassanB/Library-system/README.md

 # Library-system
-Simple consol library system using c++ the demo file contains photos for the project
+Simple consol library system using c++.

+the demo file contains photos for the project